 - (a) Unicellular organisms: These are organisms made up of single cell with all activities performed by the single cell. - (b) Multicellular organisms: These are organisms made up of large number of cells with different functions performed by different cells.

-• Mode of (obtaining food) Nutrition
+• Mode of Nutrition (obtaining food)

-- (a) Autotrophs: These are the organisms that make their own food by phtosynthesis. - (b) Heterotrophs : These are the organisms which depend on other organisms for food.
+- (a) Autotrophs: These are the organisms that make their own food by photosynthesis. - (b) Heterotrophs : These are the organisms which depend on other organisms for food.

 FIVE KINGDOM CLASSIFICATIONS